 Mix Brine & Soak Veg

-- Remove string from pea pods.
-Rinse dirt off.
+- Remove tough "strings" from pea pods.
 Add to brine and submerge using a weight.
-Soak for 2 hours.
+Soak for 2 hours.1-2 cups 250-500 ml fresh snap peas

 Make Paste (if not using "make-ahead" paste)

-- Cut stems off scallions, and slice them (white and green parts) into ½ inch (1 cm) pieces.
+- Cut hairy stems off scallions, and slice them into 1/2 inch (1 cm) pieces.2 each scallions (green onions)

 - Add ginger, garlic, and scallions to work bowl of a food processor, along with red pepper powder and tamari.